Women's Army Corps: Statutory origin

-The senate approved the bill on May 14, 1942 and was enacted on May 15, 1942.

-Lieutenant Colonel Gillman C. Mudgett was assigned by the War Department to plan to create the WAAC, Colonel Mudgett, a cavalry officer was designated as the WAAC Pre-Planner.
+Lieutenant Colonel Gillman C. Mudgett had been assigned by the War Department in December 1941 to plan to create the WAAC.

+The senate approved Public Law 77-554 (H.R.
+6293) on 14 May 1942 and was enacted on 15 May 1942.

+Building the WAAC

-The WAAC was modeled after comparable British units, especially the Auxiliary Territorial Service (ATS), which caught the attention of Army Chief of Staff General George C. Marshall.
-On May 16, 1942, Colonel Oveta Culp Hobby took oath as the director of WAAC.
-The training of WAAC was conducted at Fort Des Moines Provisional Army Officer Training School.
-In September to October 1942, field duties of the WAAC began.
+The WAAC was modeled after comparable British units, especially the Auxiliary Territorial Service (ATS), which caught Marshall's attention.
+On 16 May 1942, Colonel Oveta Culp Hobby took oath as the director of WAAC.
+The training of WAAC was first conducted on 20 July 1942 at Fort Des Moines Provisional Army Officer Training School.
+Women studied field sanitation, first aid, military customs and courtesy, map reading, defense against chemical attack, defense against air attack, marching and drill, physical training, guard duty, company administration, army supply and mess management.
+On 29 August 1942 the first officer class of 436 WAAC officers graduated, including Charity Adams Earley, the first African-American female commissioned officer in the U.S. Army.

+The first enlisted WAAC auxiliaries started training 17 August 1942, and the Army hoped that 450 WAACs would graduate each week freeing up that many men for combat duties.